MattFalahe/SeAT-Discord-Pings/README.md

 - **Webhooks Tab**: Add, edit, test, and delete webhook configurations
 - **Discord Roles Tab**: Configure Discord roles for mentions
 - **Discord Channels Tab**: Add Discord channels for quick linking
+- **Staging Locations Tab**: Manage staging locations for quick selection

+## Integration with Seat-Fitting

+The plugin automatically detects and integrates with seat-fitting plugins (CryptaTech or Denngarr versions):

+- Doctrine dropdown appears when seat-fitting is installed
+- Creates clickable doctrine links in Discord
+- Falls back to plain text if doctrine viewing route is not available
+- Works with both scheduled and immediate pings

 ## Discord Embed Format